 Transfer credit for upper division courses completed at a four-year college or university will not be granted unless an equivalent course is offered at IVC.
-To be considered, students must complete a petitioning process requiring the recommendation of a counselor and the Division Chair of the appropriate academic subject area.
+To be considered, students must complete a sudent petition requiring the recommendation of the instructor, the Department Chair and the Dean of the appropriate academic subject area.